SaikiranSankar04/e-commerce-pipeline/Readme.md

-# 🛒 Ecommerce Analytics Pipeline
+# Ecommerce Analytics Pipeline

 This is a full-stack data engineering + analytics project with:

-- 🔄 ETL using PySpark
+- ETL using Pyspark
-- 🐳 Dockerized services
-- 🐍 Python Flask backend with analytics API
-- 📊 Jupyter & Pandas dashboards
-- 🐘 Hive metastore + Postgres
-- 🔁 Fake order generator using Faker
+- Fake Order Generator using Python + Faker

-## 📦 Services

-- Spark Master
+- PySpark ETL pipeline to clean and enrich raw data
-- Flask API
+- Flask dashboard with Bootstrap for styling
-- Hive Metastore (Postgres)
-- Order Generator
+- Dynamic Charts using Chart.js
+- View data sources in tabular form
-- Jupyter Notebook
+- Fully Dockerized